austinmcconnell/flask-app-template/{{cookiecutter.app_name}}/README.md

 Quickstart
 ----------

-First, set your app\'s secret key as an environment variable.
+First, set your app's secret key as an environment variable.
 For example, add the following to `.bashrc` or `.bash_profile`.

 ``` {.sourceCode .bash}